lauretano/t2-atomic/README.md

 - Reboot, and from the boot menu select the previous deployment (you may need to press space or some other keyboard key to present the menu)
 - When the previous deployment boots, run ```rpm-ostree rollback```, which will make the older deployment the active one.
 - If you think this failure was caused by our image please open an issue here on github, we'll be happy to investigate.

+### Join our Matrix channel!
+We have a channel, [#t2-atomic](https://matrix.to/#/%23t2-atomic:matrix.org), where you are welcome to join, and if available, a volunteer may be able to assist you with any trouble you encounter.

 ## Major Updates
 - 3 February 2025 New Installation steps around generating an RPM of your WiFi firmware from Mac OS before install.